 In every jurisdiction, child welfare agencies serve a population of youth involved in both the child welfare and juvenile justice systems.
 Typically referred to as "crossover youth", they face unique challenges as a result of their involvement in multiple system which frequently result in significantly negative outcomes.
-In particular, studies have found15:
+In particular, studies have found:

-• Maltreated youth are 47% more likely than their peers to become involved in the juvenile justice system due to their increased risk of arrest and case petition.
+- Maltreated youth are 47% more likely than their peers to become involved in the juvenile justice system due to their increased risk of arrest and case petition. - Crossover youth's cases are also more likely to be petitioned by the court than those of non-crossover youth.

-15 Improving Multisystem Collaboration for Crossover Youth, https://crownschool.uchicago.edu/student-life/advocates-forum/improving-multisystem-collaboration-crossover-youth.
+&lt;sup>18 Improving Multisystem Collaboration for Crossover Youth, https://crownschool.uchicago.edu/student-life/advocates-forum/improving-multisystem-collaboration-crossover-youth.

-- Crossover youth's cases are also more likely to be petitioned by the court than those of non-crossover youth. - Crossover youth face harsher court outcomes and are more likely to be removed from their homes or detained. - Crossover youth are more likely to come from challenging familial circumstances and are more likely to be younger at first entry into the juvenile justice system. - Crossover youth are more likely to suffer from substance abuse, have mental health issues, and face educational difficulties. - Crossover youth are less likely to receive appropriate treatment or face service interruptions in the event they ineligible for certain services when transitioning between systems. - Female crossover youth, who are at greater risk of pregnancy, have access to few gender-specific programs that address their specific needs.
+- Crossover youth face harsher court outcomes and are more likely to be removed from their homes or detained. - Crossover youth are more likely to come from challenging familial circumstances and are more likely to be younger at first entry into the juvenile justice system. - Crossover youth are more likely to suffer from substance abuse, have mental health issues, and face educational difficulties. - Crossover youth are less likely to receive appropriate treatment or face service interruptions in the event they ineligible for certain services when transitioning between systems.